 Cancer researchers working out of the Wellcome Trust Sanger Institute in Cambridge, England recently identified two mutant genes that are present in almost every cell of the human body.
-The rate of these genes mutation is believed to function as a built in biological “death clock.”At least one of them, called a “mitotic clock” by the researchers, is the result of a DNA mutation that takes place in the cell division cycle.
+The rate of these genes mutation is believed to function as a built-in biological “death clock.”At least one of them called a “mitotic clock” by the researchers, is the result of a DNA mutation that takes place in the cell division cycle.

 Less is known about the other process.
-Initial speculation is that it may be linked to mutation that occurs through DNA repair.
+Initial speculation is that it may be linked to a mutation that occurs through DNA repair.
 DNA is damaged over time.
 It has to be repaired at the molecular level through the replication of small sections a little at a time.
-During these endless repairs mutations occur.
+During these endless repairs, mutations occur.
 Stratton notes “the machinery that replicates DNA occasionally makes mistakes.”
 237

 By 1989, it was known that S. marcescens produces a DNA glycosylase gene that repairs these mutations in its own DNA.
 Uniquely, in experiments with E coli, a different species, it repaired the mutated DNA of the E coli.

 DNA glycosylases are a family of enzymes that repair damaged DNA throughout the cell cycle.
 They are found in all the taxonomic kingdoms but were first discovered in bacteria.
 Uracil-DNA glycosylase, now known to be the human version of the gene, was first isolated in E coli...